First of all it would be good by dividing the lessons in sections:

 Not quite what you're after?
 How about oral comprehension - italian lessons?

-Taking written expression - italian lessons has never been easier!
+Taking written comprehension - italian lessons has never been easier!

 |at their place||at your place||by webcam|